mlpack/mlpack/doc/embedded/crosscompile_example.md

 Then we need to call `fetch_mlpack()` will download mlpack including all dependencies, cross-compile OpenBLAS and set up all the necessary parameters to find these dependencies.
-Most of mlpack dependencies are header-only with the exception of Openblas, thus this is expected to be a quick step.
+Most of mlpack's dependencies are header-only with the exception of OpenBLAS;
+thus this is expected to be a quick step.

 `fetch_mlpack()` will detect if cross compilation is necessary or not depending